Table of Content

 The GRE tests your vocabulary in three main question formats: Sentence Equivalence, Text Completion, and Reading Comprehension.

-• Sentence Equivalence gives you two answer choices, and your task is to pick the two that create sentences with a meaning similar to the original one.
+• GRE Sentence Equivalence gives you two answer choices, and your task is to pick the two that create sentences with a meaning similar to the original one.

-• Text Completion presents you with a passage containing one or two blanks.
+• GRE Text Completion presents you with a passage containing one or two blanks.
 Your job is to choose the answer choices that fit best and complete the overall meaning of the passage.

-• Reading Comprehension passages often contain GRE vocabulary words you’ll need to understand to answer the related questions correctly.
+• GRE Reading Comprehension passages often contain GRE vocabulary words you’ll need to understand to answer the related questions correctly.
 These questions assess your grasp of the passage’s content.

 120+ Essential GRE Vocabulary Words